chazelton331/socialsensor-multimedia-analysis/README.md

         }

 <h3>TagsCounter</h3>
-In  similar manner is initialized and executed the tags counter.
+The tags counter is initialized and executed in a similar manner.

 <h3>DomainsCounter</h3>